 An exchange difference is determined on each exchange item for the year of assessment in which such exchange item arose, as well as every subsequent year of assessment until and including the year of assessment in which it is realised.
 To calculate an exchange difference for a specific year of assessment, a commencement date and a final date must be established in that year of assessment.
 The following combinations of commencement dates and final dates are possible:

-- Transaction date and realisation date. - Transaction date and translation date (last day of the year of assessment).7 - The previous translation date (last day of the previous year of assessment) and realisation date. - The previous translation date (last day of the previous year of assessment) and the current translation date (last day of the current year of assessment).
+- Transaction date and realisation date. - Transaction date and translation date (last day of the year of assessment). - The previous translation date (last day of the previous year of assessment) and realisation date.